bakgaard/Stories/AdrexTheEngineer/Chapter5.md

 "A tiny fuse like that won't hold anything."

 She inspected the tube again, and continued:
-"But if we are just makin' something for test purpose, this would do tha' trick.
+"But if we are just makin' somethin' for test purpose, this would do tha' trick.
 Besides - it would be way too expensive, if yeh' needed to buy a tube each time.
 But the twins gotta crack tha' nut themselves."